Satyamkumarnavneet/AKnox-DevOps-Assignment/README.md

-# AKnox-DevOps-Assignment
+# AccuKnox-DevOps-Assignment

 ## Overview

-This repository contains the implementation for the AKnox DevOps assignment.
+This repository contains the implementation for the AccuKnox DevOps assignment.
 The main goal is to deploy a web application (`wisecow`) as a Kubernetes (k8s) application with Docker and Ingress, along with setting up GitHub Actions for continuous integration.

 ## Repository Structure